Token-family/TokenFD/README.md

 ### Features

-- **Interactive Interface**: Easily upload the image, enter the bpe you want to query, and click the RUN button to view the results of TokenOCR's processing.
+- **Interactive Interface**: Easily upload the image, enter the bpe you want to query, and click the RUN button to view the results of TokenFD's processing.
 - **Real-time Results**: Both models, based on internvl and resnet50, give users instant feedback in bpe.
 - **User-Friendly**: Designed to be intuitive, even for users without a technical background.